 The following regulations should also be noted for the Pharm.D. program:

-- A student must meet all Term 1 prerequisite courses in order to take Term 2 courses.
+• A student must meet all Term 1 prerequisite courses in order to take Term 2 courses.
 Failure to do so will require the student to drop Term 2 courses.
+If a student fails a single course in Term 1, and the grade is between 50 and 59%, they will be granted a special supplemental exam in order to potentially allow them to move on to Term 2.
+Every effort will be made to have the special supplemental exams written early in Term 2.

-- A student, who chooses to split the first, second or third year of the program, must consult with the Office of the Dean to determine a suitable split of courses.
+• A student who chooses to split the first, second, or third year of the program, must consult with the Associate Dean Academic to determine a suitable split of courses.
 Students cannot split the fourth year of the program.
+A student is only allowed to split one year in their program.

 Required to Discontinue

-- Students Required to Discontinue are permitted to apply for admission to another program at this university or at any other accredited post-secondary institution for study during the year that the faculty action is in place (called the period of rustication), except when the faculty action is a matter of academic or non-academic discipline.
+• Students Required to Discontinue are permitted to apply for admission to another program at this university or at any other accredited post-secondary institution for study during the year that the faculty action is in place (called the period of rustication), except when the faculty action is a matter of academic or non-academic discipline.
 Such applications are considered on a case by case basis by the program, subject to the requirements and policies in place for that college or institution, to which the student is applying.
-Students who are Required to Discontinue and have served the period of rustication without taking any credit courses from this or any other accredited post-secondary institution will be readmitted to the program, on application, provided that there is space in the year to which they are applying to return.
-Students who are Required to Discontinue, but who have taken classes here or elsewhere during the period of rustication, will be readmitted, on application, provided that their average in the classes taken meets the promotion standard for the college and provided that there is space in the year to which they are applying to return.
-Students who take courses during the period of rustication and are readmitted will be given credit, according to college policies, for these courses toward their program.

-- A student who re-enters the College of Pharmacy and Nutrition after being “Required to Discontinue” will not retain credit for any course taken during the year in which the student was required to discontinue unless a grade of at least 60% has been obtained in that course.
+• A student who re-enters the College of Pharmacy and Nutrition after being “Required to Discontinue” will not retain credit for any course taken during the year in which the student was required to discontinue unless a grade of at least 60% has been obtained in that course.
+The Undergraduate Academic Affairs Committee may also require a repeat of specific courses, regardless if a passing grade was previously achieved.

 Policies for Failure in Pharmacy Experiential Learning Courses